zuozhenggh/learning-library/sprints/data-management/sprint-sql/query-tables/query-tables.md

-# How can I query a table in Oracle database?
+# How can I query a table in the Oracle database?

 Duration: 2 minutes